Outreach and Civic Engagement

 LAU Model Arab League Program

 In 2011, LAU signed a Memorandum of Understanding with the National Council on US-Arab Relations (NCUSAR) and now has exclusive rights to use the title of “Model Arab League” (MAL) in its simulations in Lebanon.
-In 2021, and under the slogan “With versatility and vitality…our leadership story continues”, the program included 112 schools and 1,300 students with a final conference.
-The training sessions took place virtually with 120 LAU students leading the program.

 The LAU-MAL program helps engage students from various religious and political backgrounds in Lebanon to discuss social, political, and economic subjects that affect and shape the Arab World.
 Representing one of the Arab League’s 22 member states, student delegates work to achieve consensus on questions that diplomats face every day.
 Student leaders debate and form coalitions to draft and pass resolutions that seek to resolve some of the Arab countries’ most difficult challenges.
 Skills are honed through seven training sessions that prepare students for a two-day conference simulating the various sessions and committees of the Arab league.